ragnaok/api/README.md

 ### For browser

 The library also works in the browser environment via npm and [browserify](http://browserify.org/).
-After following the above steps with Node.js and installing browserify with `npm install -g browserify`, perform the following (assuming *main.js* is your entry file, that's to say your javascript file where you actually use this library):
+After following the above steps with Node.js and installing browserify with `npm install -g browserify`, perform the following (assuming *main.js* is your entry file):

 ```shell
 browserify main.js > bundle.js